garrandall/popular-music-data/tracks/going-to-a-go-go-the-miracles.md

 Aw come on now
 Don't you want to go yeah people come on

-Nana nana yeah ooh tell me
+Nana nana yeah ohtell me

 Don't you want to go.
 Yeah
 Now it's alright.
 Oh, yeah